7 ¿Cuál es tu día festivo favorito?

 Unfortunately, Cinco de Mayo has fallen victim to instances of cultural appropriation.
 Huffpost posted a video about how not to celebrate Cinco de Mayo.

-To learn ways to celebrate Cinco de Mayo respectfully, Dulce is sharing the following article by V Magazine.
+To learn ways to celebrate Cinco de Mayo respectfully, Dulce is sharing the following article by CultureAlly.

 In groups of 2-3 students, answer the following questions together.
-You could discuss these questions in English.
+You can provide the answers in English.

 The song in the background is called “Qué Me Vas a Dar” by Jenni Rivera.